 5. Consider Investing With A Robo Advisor

-It’s understandable that not everyone has the investment acumen to just jump into the deep end.
-Perhaps you are interested in investing, but just don’t know how or where to start.
-A robo-advisor makes automated investment choices on your behalf that involve limited human intervention.
+A Robo-advisor makes automated investment choices on your behalf that involve limited human intervention.
 The decisions are made on your behalf through information collected in a survey you fill out.
+A robo-advisor is a good choice if you are unsure where to start, but are turned off by the high fees of financial advisors.

 Some Robo Advisors charge a management fee of around 0.25% – 0.50% of assets invested, and some are free.